WDI-SEA/react-development-course-materials/02-React State/08-calculator_exercise.md

 **Talking Points**:

-- Now, it's time for you to check back on everything!
-You will be building a calculator with React, and only minimal instructions have been provided for you to really think about what's happening.
+- Now, it's time for you to check back on everything.
+You will be building a calculator with React.
+I'll only be providing minimal instructions — the heavy thinking is on you!

 - At first, your calculator will just add 2 numbers together when they are typed in.
 For the bonus, you might decide to get more creative.